ibm-cloud-docs/vpc/classic-access.md

 You can create a classic access VPC by using the {{site.data.keyword.cloud_notm}} console, CLI, or API.

-A VPC must be set up for classic access when it's created: you cannot update a VPC to add or remove classic access.
+A VPC must be set up for classic access when it is created: you cannot update a VPC to add or remove classic access.
 {: important}

 ### Using the {{site.data.keyword.cloud_notm}} console to create a classic access VPC